 Be prepared for salary inquiries from candidates by consulting the Robert Half Salary Guide to ensure your starting pay ranges are on par with, or better than, what your competitors are offering.

 Some candidates use ambiguous language to camouflage a lack of experience or knowledge.
 Phrases such as “familiar with” and “participated in” can leave you with more questions than answers.
 Someone who was “part of” a team devoted to identifying cost-saving opportunities may have played a key role in the effort — or simply took up space during meetings.
-Also, watch for jargon and buzzwords that are designed to make a candidate sound smart but may cover up a lack of expertise.
+Also, watch for jargon and buzzwords — “team player,” “results-oriented,” “innovative” — without tangible evidence of impact, such as measurable achievements or detailed job responsibilities.

 Great candidates don’t just tell.
 They show.
 Rather than simply describing their duties, savvy job seekers include examples of how they added value to their company: by saving money, streamlining a process or negotiating discounts with vendors.
 This might be represented as data, percentages, dollars or other expressions of quantitative impact.